bduval2/ovaview-app/Architecture.md

 Clients are given a unique and randomly generated 16-digit ID on account creation.
 Clients must use this 16-digit ID to log in and use our system under the corresponding account the client wishes to use.
 This unique ID is the primary key for user logging in the backend server.

+[+ Hashed using strong one-way hashing algorithm bcrypt which means cannot be retrieved by us +]

 The tradeoffs for this design decision affects the implementation and maintenance of the backend database and the client usability of our frontend product.

 * Inconvenience for user logging in every time login memory cookie expires.